 Cities are at the forefront in pioneering new approaches to welcoming refugees.
 Adrian Edwards, the UN Refugee Agency’s, new representative in Australia, will give his insights on the global need and importance of local government in terms of receiving, including and offering opportunities to refugees.

-10am-11am Differing approaches to supporting settlement in two key LGAs
+10am-11am Differing approaches to supporting settlement in Fairfield and Cumberland

 Fairfield and Cumberland LGAs have the highest number of refugees and people seeking asylum in NSW, respectively.
 The Local Government Multicultural Network will present on place-based approaches utilised in Fairfield, compared to project-based approaches in Cumberland, including the “My Little Business” project, supporting refugee/recently arrived migrant women to establish small businesses.

-11.30am -12.30pm Innovative ways local government can support people seeking asylum
+11.30am -12.30pm The Mayoral Taskforce Supporting People Seeking Asylum and innovative ways local government can support people seeking asylum

-Cr Angela Long, Mayor, City of Greater Dandenong and Marek Krol, Mayoral Taskforce Supporting People Seeking Asylum; Shabaz Fattah, Darebin City Council
+Cr Angela Long, Mayor & Marek Krol, City of Greater Dandenong; Shabaz Fattah, Darebin City Council.

-Emmanuel Musoni, GLAPD , Paula Ben David, Work + Stay SSI, & Cathy Lawson, National Manager, Regional Opportunities Australia.
-Moderated by Talia Stump, Associate Director of Settlement, Multicultural NSW.
+Talia Stump, Associate Director of Settlement, Multicultural NSW, Emmanuel Musoni, GLAPD , Paula Ben David, Work + Stay SSI, Cathy Lawson, Australian National Manager, Regional Opportunities Australia.

 Regional settlement can provide valuable opportunities for refugees to rebuild their lives in smaller, often more welcoming communities, whilst declining populations and labour shortages make migrants particularly attractive to regional communities.
 This panel brings together the expertise and experience of three key organisations working in this space.

-Refugees are very often portrayed as a cost and burden to local communities, but their positive contributions are significant.
-Hazara refugees from Afghanistan have transformed a once-declining area of Adelaide, with implications for the wider community.
-‘Refugees Rejuvenating and Connecting Communities’ analyses the social, cultural and economic contributions of Hazara humanitarian migrants in the Port Adelaide-Enfield area.
+Refugees are often portrayed as a cost and burden to local communities, yet the contributions they make are significant.
+Hazara refugees from Afghanistan have transformed a once-declining area of Adelaide, with lessons for the wider community.
+Recent research ‘Refugees Rejuvenating and Connecting Communities’ presents the social, cultural and economic contributions of Hazara humanitarian migrants in the Port Adelaide-Enfield area.

 3.30pm-4pm Closing remarks and way forward